 It’s a similar story on the stills front.
 While the Max can take stunning 360-degree photos at 16.6MP, conventional photos are limited to 5MP which fares badly when compared to the HERO 8 Black’s maximum resolution of 12MP and the HERO 9 Black’s 20MP.

-Price-wise, at RRP and barring any cheap GoPro deals, the Max is the same price as the top-of-the-range HERO 9 Black in the US and Australia, and pricier than any HERO in the UK.
+Price-wise, at RRP and barring any cheap GoPro deals, the Max is the same price as the HERO 9 Black in the US and Australia, and pricier than any HERO in the UK.
+Note, all these are based on the prices when you sign up for a GoPro subscription when you buy – purchasing without a subscription costs a fair bit more in all cases (for more, see: Is a GoPro subscription worth it?).

 - HERO 9 Black: GBP £329.98 / USD $399.98 / AUD $659.95